To ensure we can provide a quality and safe program for our happy and large Nippers group, our Nipper membership intake has now closed.

 Please note our Club accepts Fair Play vouchers (link opens an external website) should you need assistance in covering your fees.
 Fairplay vouchers support children and young people who need it most, so they can start or continue to be physically active.
 Eligible parents, caregivers and guardians can apply for a voucher valued up to $150 per child which can be put towards sport and active recreation membership, registration or participation fees.

 It is Mandatory that all Nippers wear a noddy cap appropriate for their age group and a high vis pink club rashie.
-These are able to be purchased at the Club during business hours or on select Nipper mornings at the start of season (dates to be advised).
+These are able to be purchased when paying your membership and are collected from the Club.
+Members will be advised when the uniforms shop is open and when they can collect their items.

 Further information on Nippers can be found in the ‘Nippers’ section of our website using the links below.
 Or call our office if you have any questions.